medhachaitanya/Pure-Battery-Analytics/Latest/beta/README.md

+# Install from the [Microsoft Store](https://www.microsoft.com/store/productId/9N3HDTNCF6Z8) - The easiest way

-# How to install the beta version - the easy way ?
+# How to install manually ? - The easy way
 (another way to install at the end of the page)
 * Download the zip file from [latest-beta](https://github.com/medhachaitanya/PureBatteryAddOnSetup/blob/master/Latest/beta/latest-beta.zip) folder.

-* I am working to get this software to the MS store so that you can download/update it from there directly.
-Just some more time.
-Thank you.

 * Extract the zip
   * Right-click on install.ps1 and choose -> run with powershell.
 You can choose option A or option R as required.
-  * Ignore if there are any windows smartscreen warnings as shown in [Step 2](https://github.com/medhachaitanya/PureBatteryAddOnSetup/blob/master/Step%202_%20Very%20Imp%20-%20Read%20and%20Understand.png).

-* If you want to know why Windows is showing the smartscreen warning or untrusted warnings you can learn it from -> [Read the reason](https://github.com/medhachaitanya/PureBatteryAddOnSetup/blob/master/Step%202_%20Very%20Imp%20-%20Read%20and%20Understand.png)
-* After installing, you should see the add-on running in your taskbar.
+* After installing, open the app and you should see the add-on running in your taskbar.
 * Right click and configure settings based on your preferences.
 * You're all set!